elailai94/Electoral-System-Visualization/README.md

 Repeat the above for each point on the plane: move the "centre of opinion" to that point, scatter a large number of voters around that point, hold an election, and colour that point with the colour of the winner.
 Thus, each point on the plane represents an election with that point being the centre of public opinion.
 The result are images like those at the top of the page.

-Obviously this is a simplification of real elections.
-But they do give us insights into the behaviour of each system.
+Obviously, this is a simplification of real elections.
+However, they do give us insights into the behaviour of each system.
 Real world behaviour would be more complex than these simulations show.

 ### Screenshots
 ![Electoral_System_Visualization_Screenshot](https://cloud.githubusercontent.com/assets/7763904/11633429/21973a00-9cd9-11e5-8fff-fcb47cc08aa1.png)